ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ### Lodestar

 Lodestar is a production-ready consensus client implementation written in Typescript under the LGPL-3.0 license.
 It is maintained by ChainSafe Systems and is the newest of the consensus clients for solo-stakers, developers and researchers.
 Lodestar consists of a beacon node and validator client powered by JavaScript implementations of Ethereum protocols.
-We aim to improve Ethereum usability with light clients, expand accessibility to a larger group of developers and further contribute to ecosystem diversity.
+Lodestar aims to improve Ethereum usability with light clients, expand accessibility to a larger group of developers and further contribute to ecosystem diversity.

 More information can be found on our [Lodestar website](https://lodestar.chainsafe.io/)